English Business Communication

 phone 0179/ 46 86 249

 Welcome!
 Born in Washington DC in 1961, I grew up bilingual on Capitol Hill and came to Germany to study in Konstanz in 1981.
-Further stops along the way were Berlin before the wall came down, the German Hygiene Museum in Dresden, an intercultural museum project in Singen, and my launch into the world of teaching English in Siegen.
-After ten years als an English trainer, translator and author in Munich, I moved north to Potsdam and Berlin in 2010.
+Further stops along the way were Berlin before the wall came down, the German Hygiene Museum in Dresden, an intercultural archaeological museum project in Singen, and my launch into the world of teaching English in Siegen.
+After ten years as an English trainer, translator and author in Munich, I moved north to Potsdam and Berlin in 2010.

 - Fritz-Haber-Institut der Max Planck Gesellschaft (technical and office staff, scientists)

 - University of Potsdam Masters of Public Management (academic communication for international students)

-- Lee Hecht Harrison (consulting)
+- Lee Hecht Harrison (career transition consulting)